Cng_logo

 Your text to link…

-I DO NOT use any kind of chemicals, on the garden; instead, I use yard mulch such as grass clippings, dried leaves, wood chips (from a previous cut down tree) as mulch in abundance in my garden.
+I DO NOT use any kind of chemicals, on the garden; instead, I use yard mulch such as grass clippings, dried leaves, wood chips (from a previous cut down tree) to feed the garden.

-Since I began using black plastic as a ground cover;(to keep out weeds) I use yard scraps (mulch) to feed the plants and it is beneficial to the soil and environment.
-I have seen other gardens that use this method and the crops look very healthy.
-I am planning on adding more plastic and landscaping fiber to expand the garden so that I can have more abundance in (2024).
-If you have viewed any of the garden pictures, there is a picture of the colorful, orange and red Paprika Alma peppers.
-The peppers have a thick flesh (0.25 inch) and are great for drying and grinding into homegrown paprika.
-The smell is AWESOME… You should try it!
+Since I began using black plastic as a ground cover(to keep out weeds) I have seen other gardens that use this method and the crops look very healthy.
+I am planning on adding more plastic and landscaping fiber to expand the garden so that we can be more abundant in (2024).
+Please view the garden pictures, there is a picture of the colorful orange and red Paprika Alma peppers.
+The peppers have a thick flesh (1/4 inch) and are great for drying and grinding into homegrown paprika.
+The smell is AWESOME…

 I use and recommend homegrown herbs and spices for home cooking.
 I love the aromas that come from the herbs as they are being picked fresh from the garden.